apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

                                      [default: 0.0005]
 ```

-# Prediction unrated items for each user
+# Prediction and recommendation

-Here, we predict values in non-one value elements in binarized user-item matrix exclude testing dataset based on training slim weights.
+Here, we predict values in non-one value elements in binarized user-movie matrix exclude testing dataset based on training slim weights.
 Non-one value element means a future movie rating by a user who has not seen this movie yet (or marked lower rating in this article's preprocessing).
 If an element in the user-item matrix is predicted as high value,
-We recommend the movie to the user since he or she is likely to highly evaluate it.
+we can recommend the movie to the user since he or she will be likely to highly evaluate it.

 ## Set hyperparameters